cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 Metadata:

--   `trial-id`: UUID of the trial to terminate.
+-   `trial-id`: Identifier of the trial to terminate.

 #### `GetTrialInfo()`